NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --blending-dist 10 --min-blend-size 100                           \
       --shadow-thresholds '0.00162484 0.0012166 0.000781663'

-It is suggested to not vary the cameras with ``sfs``, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
-Varying the exposures is likely also unnecessary.
+It is suggested to not vary the cameras with ``sfs`` (option ``--float-cameras``), as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
+Varying the exposures (option ``--float-exposure``) is likely also unnecessary.

 Note the two "blending" parameters, those help where there are seams or light-shadow boundaries.
 The precise numbers may need adjustment.
+In particular, decreasing ``--min-blend-size`` may result in more seamless terrain models at the expense of some erosion.

-After this command finishes, we compare the initial guess to ``sfs`` to the “ground truth” DEM obtained earlier and the same for the final refined DEM using ``geodiff`` as in the previous section.
+After this command finishes, we compare the initial guess to ``sfs`` to the "ground truth" DEM obtained earlier and the same for the final refined DEM using ``geodiff`` as in the previous section.
 Before SfS::

     geodiff --absolute run_full2/run-crop-DEM.tif \